 Spinning gear can win you some great catches offshore, but you’ll need something a lot bigger than you’d use for Stripers if you want to stand a chance against Bluefin Tuna in the Bight.
 If you’re after Sharks, you’ll need to crank things into overdrive.
 Expect 80-lb stand-up rods and matching lever-drag reels spooled with Monofilament and with huge, 250-lb wire leaders.
 Oh, and chum.
 Lots of chum.

 Need to Know

 Fishing licenses are usually included on New York City fishing charters.
 If you’re fishing on your own, things get more complicated.
 You need a freshwater license to target local species like Bass and Carp, and a saltwater license to fish the bays and the ocean.
 Regulations in the Hudson’s tidal waters depend on the species.
 You can’t catch migratory fish like Striped Bass and Shad without also enrolling in the Recreational Marine Fishing Registry.
-You can find full details of where and what you can target online

 There are closed seasons for many species throughout the year, both in freshwater and saltwater.
 You guide will be able to talk you through all this and more on your trip, but we’ve summarized the basics in our calendar below.